☼EmotionalSupportPet.com (c) 2012-2018

 EmotionalSupportPet.com has partnered with Keystone

-Psychological Services located in Laporte, Colorado to provide
+Psychological Services LLC in Denver, Colorado to provide

-Psychological Evaluations and online counseling to our customers.
+Psychological Evaluations and online counseling to our clients.

-evaluate you online through an extensive battery of tests.
-The
+will evaluate you online through an extensive battery of tests.

-exam will take approximately 30 to 45 minutes to complete and
+The exam will take approximately 30 to 45 minutes to complete

-your results within 2-3 business days.
-If a diagnosis can be made
+results within 2-3 business days.
+If a diagnosis can be made a

 If a diagnosis cannot be made and it is determined you do

-After you receive your prescription letter your assigned
+After you receive your prescription your assigned therapist

-therapist will contact you via e-mail to begin online therapy
+will contact you via e-mail to begin online therapy sessions.

-sessions.
-Please continue your online treatment as instructed
+Please continue your online treatment as instructed by your

-by your therapist.
-These sessions may last a few days or a few
+therapist.
+These sessions may last a few days or a few weeks.

 The total cost of our complete service which includes online